 \section{Illustrative Case Study of MCTS Workflow}

 To elucidate the workflow of our proposed MCTS framework for alpha factor mining, this section provides a detailed step-by-step example.

 Initially, as depicted in Figure~\ref{fig:mcts_root}, an initial alpha formula is generated by the LLM.
-This formula undergoes a multi-dimensional evaluation, and serves as the root node ($V_0$) of the MCTS search tree.
-For this illustrative case, the target search count is initialized to 3.
-This target is dynamically incremented by 1 each time a newly generated node achieves a new high score, encouraging deeper exploration of promising search trees.
+After undergoing a multi-dimensional evaluation, this formula becomes the root node ($V_0$) of the MCTS search tree.
+For this illustrative case, the target search count (initial search budget) is initialized to 3.
+This target is dynamically incremented by 1 (budget increment) each time a newly generated node achieves a new high score, encouraging deeper exploration of promising search trees.

 Following the construction of the root node, the MCTS process proceeds with node expansion.
 As shown in Figure~\ref{fig:mcts_v1}, the root node $V_0$ is expanded to generate its first child node, $V_1$.
 The dimension for refinement is selected by sampling according to Equation~\eqref{eq:refinement_sampling_criterion} (in this instance, the \textit{Stability} dimension is chosen).
 Subsequently, the LLM generates targeted refinement suggestions.
 Based on these suggestions, a refined alpha formula is produced, with the modifications highlighted within the formula representation.
 This refined alpha formula is then subjected to the same multi-dimensional evaluation process, yielding the scored node $V_1$.
 The refinement history for $V_1$ is updated to include a summary of this specific refinement step and the corresponding change in evaluation scores.
 Finally, both the target search count (if $V_1$'s score is a new high) and the current search count are updated.